drewzemke/synapse/README.md

 # Start an interactive chat session (NOTE: not yet implemented!)
 sy --chat

-# Pipe content as context for the query (NOTE: not yet implemented!)
+# Pipe content as context for the query
 cat file.js | sy "Explain this code"

 # Use verbose mode to see configuration and diagnostic information